-Young man stands in stairwell holding paper coffee cup and talking on mobile phone.
+A young man stands in stairwell holding paper coffee cup and scans his mobile phone.

 What Is an Unsecured Credit Card?